 The tunas are usually caught in the Mediterranean and distributed from Port Vendres, another small fishing village next to Collioure.
 That’s why seafood isn’t so expansive, though the quality is very good.
 A seafood starter we tried cost only 15 Euro.
 All main courses are mainly seafood as well.
-Our waiter spoke standard English.
+The waiter who served us spoke standard English.
 He looked like a university student.
 We did not order any drinks, but he kept serving us free ice-cold table water.
 Regardless its premium location, the quality of the food and the value for the money is high.

 It is worth to mention that a typical Catalan specialty is the anchovies.
 Anchovies are made in traditional and artisan style.
 You can join a tour to learn how the workers make the anchovies and then to taste it when they are prepared.
 Please visit the local tourist information centre for the detail updated information.

 Notre-Dame-des-Anges and its bell tower

 The left side of the restaurant is a lighthouse, which was converted into the church, Notre-Dame-des-Anges (the Church of Our Lady of the Angels).
-It has a rich and exceptional interior design, especially the high altar, designed by the Catalan artist Joseph Sunyer, carved wood and covered with a sheet gold.
+It has a rich and exceptional interior design, especially the high altar, designed by the Catalan artist Joseph Sunyer, carved wood and covered with sheet gold.
 The bell tower served as a beacon, then as a prison.
 It was connected to the church in 1693 and thus became its bell tower.
 In 1810, the dome rose to give it its present appearance.

 The Royal Castle and the old mill